 In addition to the culinary techniques you’ll acquire, your training will also equip you with an in-depth understanding of accounting and purchasing, inventory management, military leadership, nutrition, and time management.
 That’s in addition to the equipment, safety, sanitation, and dining-facility management training you will undergo.
 Further advanced culinary and leadership training is also available.

-Food Service Specialists run kitchens in a variety of environments, spanning roughly 370 locations worldwide.
+Culinary Specialists run kitchens in a variety of environments, spanning roughly 370 locations worldwide.

 In this diverse and unique specialty, you may find yourself operating your own dining facility as an independent duty food service officer on board a patrol boat, river tender, or small boat station.
 Other opportunities include high-profile jobs such as serving as a special command aide (personal chef) for flag officers, cooking in the Executive Dining Facility, or even working as a chef in the White House.